 A top of the line, super light, super stiff road shoe from specialized with a unique "twist" on comfort.

-A shoe exactly like this with some tri specific features. (which is supposedly coming as the 2012 TriVent and that we hope to be reviewing soon)
+A shoe exactly like this with some tri specific features. (which is supposedly coming late in 2012 as the new TriVent and we hope to be reviewing it soon)

 Specialized has put a lot of work into the design of the S-Works Road shoe, so we were excited to get to check them out.
 You are probably thinking, "why would you want a road shoe when there are so many tri specific options available?"
 Well, that was our thought as well, but with so many positive comments out there on the shoe and sponsored athletes such as Jordan Rapp choosing this model over the tri specific model from Specialized, we were anxious to put them to the test.